Chris Finnegan

-Chris Finnegan MBE (5 June 1944 – 2 March 2009) was a British professional boxer of Irish descent born in Iver, Buckinghamshire, England.
+Christopher Martin Finnegan (5 June 1944 – 2 March 2009) was an English professional boxer from Iver, Buckinghamshire.
+As an amateur, he won an Olympic gold medal at Middleweight in 1968.

 Early life

 Finnegan was one of eight children; his father was from Liverpool and his mother from Newry, Northern Ireland.
 Finnegan always wore a Union Flag and a Shamrock on his boxing trunks to signify his joint heritage.
 Finnegan was introduced to boxing at a young age by his elder brother Terence.
 His younger brother Kevin also boxed professionally, winning the British and European middleweight titles, and fighting such opponents as Marvin Hagler and Alan Minter.

 Amateur career

 Juggling his amateur boxing career with his work as a hod carrier, Finnegan was the 1966 ABA middleweight champion, but he considered retiring from the sport after John Turpin, the man he had beaten in the ABA finals, was chosen ahead of him to represent England at the 1966 Commonwealth Games in Jamaica.
 Finnegan competed at the 1967 European Amateur Boxing Championships in Rome, where he lost on points to Jan Hejduk of Czechoslovakia.

 Finnegan almost missed out on making the 1968 Summer Olympics team after sustaining an eye injury which prevented him taking the ABA championships.
 His disappointment about not making the team resulted in a two-week drinking binge.
 Finnegan's trainer at his Hayes boxing club, Dick Gunn, rescued the boxer from his binge by securing a box-off which Finnegan won.

 One final obstacle almost prevented Finnegan's participation in the games: £70 owed in National Insurance Stamps, for which he had to appear before a magistrate.
 When the presiding magistrate heard that Finnegan was due to represent Britain at the Olympics he was given a reprieve, and wished luck in his bid to win a gold medal.
 When the Games were over, the debt was eventually paid by the British boxing promoter Harry Levene.

 Fighting in the middleweight division, Finnegan's first opponent at the Olympics was little-known Titus Simba of Tanzania; Finnegan was knocked down in the first round, but climbed off the canvas to win the decision.
 In the quarter-finals Finnegan guaranteed himself at least a bronze medal by out-pointing the Yugoslav Mate Parlov, who would win gold at the 1972 Olympics and later hold the WBC light-heavyweight championship.